Biden urges assault weapons ban, as U.S. House Democrats advance gun control bills - NewsBreak

 Wisconsin shooting

-Even while House members fought over gun control, more gun violence broke out in Wisconsin, where five people were shot while attending a funeral.
+Even while House members fought over gun control, more gun violence broke out in Wisconsin, where two people were shot while attending a funeral.

 “As we sit here, there are multiple shots near Racine, Wisconsin,” Rep. Sheila Jackson Lee, a Texas Democrat, said.
 “It is obscene, one mass shooting after another.”